lifepillar/ASUnit/OldManual.md

 ## Copyright

-Copyright © 2006 Nir Soffer
+Copyright © 2006 Nir Soffer.
+All rights reserved.

 ## License

-[GNU GPL-2.0][GNU-GPLv2], see COPYING for details
+This software is licensed under the [GNU GPL-2.0][GNU-GPLv2] License, see COPYING for details.

 [//]: # (Cross reference section)